 El Borracho de Oro is one of those places.
 I always saw good reviews about this Spanish restaurant located in Edgbaston.
 To be honest, I thought it would be difficult to find a menu catered to vegetarians in an authentic Spanish tapas restaurant.

-To my surprise, a nice range of veggie options were all there waiting for me.
+To my surprise, a nice range of veggie tapas were all there waiting for me.
 Gracias!
 De La Tierra – From the Ground is where I stand for!

 My first visit to El Borracho de Oro was to meet my Brazilian friends Melissa and Juliana early this year.